If your ancestor owned or occupied property in Scotland, you may be able to use valuation rolls to confirm certain

 - Name and designation of the owner of a property

 Before 1855 valuation rolls were not compiled in a consistent or comprehensive way and the names of individuals are often missing.

 Sets of valuation rolls

 At the National Library of Scotland we have an incomplete set of valuation rolls from approximately the 1870's onwards.
 Most areas are complete from 1946 onwards, while for Edinburgh, Aberdeen and Dundee we only have full sets from 1976.

-You may wish to try the National Archives of Scotland, where there is a full set for all of Scotland from 1855.
+You may wish to try the National Records of Scotland, where there is a full set for all of Scotland from 1855.
 Local libraries and archives may also hold original or microfilm copies of valuation rolls for their area.